ActMAD: Activation Matching to Align Distributions for Test-Time-Training: Experimental Evaluation

 We ran experiments on the following data sets: \begin{itemize}[nosep,label=-,wide] \item \emph{CIFAR-10C and CIFAR-100C}\cite{hendrycks2019robustness} were created by corrupting test images of the CIFAR-10 and CIFAR-100 datasets~\cite{krizhevsky2009learning}.
 We used them to benchmark the performance of ActMAD in image classification, and for ablation studies.
 Following the common protocol~\cite{mirza2021dua, wang2020tent, sun2020ttt, liu2021tttpp, schneider2020norm}, we used 15 corruption types and 5 corruption levels. \item \emph{ImageNet-C}~\cite{hendrycks2019robustness} contains ImageNet~\cite{deng2009imagenet} test images, corrupted in the same way as those of CIFAR-10/100C.
 We used them for large-scale classification experiments.
 Again, we tested for 15 corruption types and 5 severity levels. \item We used the \emph{KITTI} dataset~\cite{geiger2013vision} to evaluate the performance of ActMAD on object detection for automotive applications.
 KITTI contains 8 classes of traffic participants, and was recorded mostly in clear weather.
 To simulate degrading weather conditions on the KITTI dataset, we used physics-based rendering of fog and rain~\cite{halder2019physics}, and followed Mirza et al.~\cite{mirza2022incremental} to simulate snow. \end{itemize}

-For testing, we used the dedicated test split of each dataset. \MK{I do not understand the above sentence. `For testing, we used the dedicated validation split of each data set.'?} On KITTI, however, the annotations for the test set are not publicly available, so we divided the public train set randomly into train and test split with equal proportion.
-Here, we report the results for the highest distribution shift severity.
-Results for lower severity are provided in the supplemental.
+For KITTI, the annotations for the test set are not publicly available, so we divided the public train set randomly into train and test split with equal proportion.
+These splits and our codebase is available at this repository: \href{https://github.com/jmiemirza/ActMAD}{https://github.com/jmiemirza/ActMAD}.